France-ioi/algorea-devdoc/auth/lti.md

 # LTI Authentication Workflow

-When our platform acts as a LTI provider, the LTI consumer will typically embed one of our items in an iframe, by sending a LTI launch request with a set of LTI parameters to authenticate the user.
-The workflow is the following:
+When our platform acts as a LTI provider, the LTI consumer will typically call our infrastructure with "LTI Launch Request" providing LTI parameters.
+These can be handled by the login-module which can verify them and create a local user if needed.

-<span class="label label-yellow">Currently reworking it</span>

-Note also, that if the user goes on the frontend outside the LTI context, the frontend should detect it and log the user out.
+Our current two use cases are:
+* A platform using our items in an embedded iframe.
+The tasks and chapters are loaded via a POST request which is redirected to the content to be displayed.
+The score can also be sent back to the platform (not detailed here).
+* A LTI-enabled website redirects their users to our platforms so that the user can utilize our platform without further authentication.

+In both cases, the LTI Launch request is a POST with LTI authentication parameters, which can be redirected to the actual content:

+{% include lti.html %}